Shop by Category

 Liquid bone broth and our Bone Broth Protein powder feature collagen from one or two sources (typically chicken and/or beef bone broth).

-Our Bone Broth Protein Pure contains chicken bone broth concentrate with naturally occurring type II collagen.
+Ancient Nutrition's Bone Broth Protein Pure contains chicken bone broth concentrate with naturally occurring type II collagen and beef bone broth concentrate with naturally occurring types I and III collagen.

-High-quality bone broth supplements (like ours) also contain a wider mix of nutrients, including glucosamine, chondroitin sulfate, hyaluronic acid (for chicken bone broth that is type 2 collagen — not beef), and minerals such as calcium, magnesium, potassium and phosphorus.
-All of these work together to provide support for the gut, joints and skin.
+High-quality bone broth supplements also contain a wider mix of nutrients, including glucosamine, chondroitin sulfate, hyaluronic acid, and minerals such as calcium, magnesium, potassium and phosphorus.

-Ancient Nutrition's Multi Collagen Protein not only has collagen type II from chicken bone broth, but several other collagen types such as I, III, V and X from four other sources (now totaling 10 types of collagen!).
+Ancient Nutrition's Multi Collagen Protein not only has collagen type II from chicken bone broth, but several other collagen types such as I, III, V and X from three other sources (now totaling 10 types of collagen).

-For example, the new Multi Collagen Protein is actually proven to do the following:
+For example, Multi Collagen Protein is actually proven to do the following:

 Improves the appearance of crow’s feet after 4 weeks and skin tone after 8 weeks